pangers/Intelligence-iOS-Framework/README.md

 Notice that the createUser method can return the following errors:

 * IdentityError.InvalidUserError : When the user provided is invalid (e.g. some fields are not populated correctly, are empty, or the password does not pass our security requirements)
-* IdentityError.UserCreationError : When there is a network while creating the user in the platform.
+* IdentityError.UserCreationError : When there is an error while creating the user in the platform.
 This contains network errors and possible errors generated in the backend.

 Those errors will be wrapped within an NSError using as domain IdentityError.domain.